“Aviation Risk Management” Is a Vague Phrase

 Aware of Practical Drift

 ICAO defines practical drift as when “…operational performance is different from baseline performance.”
-Baseline deployment is basically another way of saying that your policies and procedures reflect actual practice in regards to:
+Baseline deployment is basically another way of saying that your policies and procedures reflect actual practice in regard to:

 - The technology that is needed to reach goals;